ul611/audio_DL/README.md

 # audio_DL
-Homeworks from DL audio course in MSU.
+Homeworks of DL audio course in MSU.